vichar/final_exam_ox/README.md

 #'
 #' @param data_frame A numeric data frame to clean.
 #'
-#' @return A data frame excluding rows with zero values in key numeric columns.
+#' @return A data frame with rows containing zero values (in numeric columns, excluding "Outcome" and "Pregnancies") removed.
 #'
 #' @examples
 #' clean_row_with_zero(pima_df)